Are you looking for the best places to visit in Finland for your bucket list? Keep reading if so!

 9. Rauma (and Old Rauma)

-Rauma is situated on the Gulf of Bothnia, and its old town is one of the remaining medieval towns in the country.
+Rauma is situated on the Gulf of Bothnia, and its old town is one of Finland’s remaining medieval towns.
+Old Rauma maintains its original medieval layout and is renowned for being a center of wooden architecture.

-There are traditional Nordic wooden techniques and traditions found in the architecture around town as well as neoclassical ones, creating a stunning medley of styles.
+There are traditional Nordic wooden techniques and traditions found in the architecture around town, as well as neoclassical ones, creating a stunning medley of styles.

 10. Jyrävä Waterfall

-One of the country’s most famous hiking trails runs along the waterfall, the Karhunkierros Trail, which will also introduce you to the Myllykoski and Aallokkokoski, two other rapids in the Kitkajoki River.
+One of the country’s most famous hiking trails, the Karhunkierros Trail, runs along the waterfall, which will also introduce you to the Myllykoski and Aallokkokoski, two other rapids in the Kitkajoki River.

-The waterfall is a beautiful place to add to your hiking itinerary, for picnicking, or simply for admiring the ethereal scenery throughout Finland.
+The waterfall is a beautiful place to add to your hiking itinerary for picnicking or simply for admiring the ethereal scenery throughout Finland.

 11. Lake Saimaa

-It is considered to have the world’s longest lake coastline, reaching a length of 14,500 kilometers.
-The nature surrounding the lake is untouched and unspoiled, continuing today as a diverse habitat for a variety of animals and species, such as wolves, bears, elk, foxes, and blue hares.
+The nature surrounding the lake is untouched, continuing as a diverse habitat for a variety of animals such as wolves, bears, elk, foxes, and blue hares.

 There are more than 45,000 lakeside traditional Finnish cabins to enjoy throughout the year for camping or holiday lodging.
 Vendance, a fish from the lake, also shapes the local cuisine.